nickjenkin/cel-php/README.md

 ## Partial Evaluation

-Use `Program::evalPartial()` when an activation contains values that are intentionally unknown at evaluation time.
-Known short-circuits still return concrete values, runtime errors are captured as `CEL\ErrorValue`, and unresolved values are returned as `CEL\UnknownValue` with a minimized residual expression string for common CEL expression forms.
+Use `Program::evalPartial()` when some input values are not available yet.
+The partial result is either known, or it includes the unknown attributes and a residual CEL expression to evaluate later.

 ```php
 use CEL\Environment;